 1. 1943-D type Lincoln Bronze Penny - $1.7 million

-The most expensive penny that has ever been sold at auction is a 1943-D Lincoln penny that had been struck on a bronze planchet.
-The penny was in uncirculated condition.
-It was sold in a private sale in September of 2010 and it went for an unbelievable price of $1,700,000 through Legend Numismatics.
+The most expensive penny that has ever been sold at auction is a 1943-D Lincoln penny.
+It had been struck on a bronze planchet and was in uncirculated condition.
+It was sold in a private sale in September of 2010.
+The penny went for an unbelievable price of $1,700,000 through Legend Numismatics.

 Who would have believed that a single Lincoln penny could actually be valued at nearly 2 million dollars?
 It pays to check the dates on those pennies every now and then.